 Osteoporosis is not painful by itself.
 However, it may lead to spinal fractures that can cause back pain.
 The fractures may also result in spinal deformity that can lead to a hunched back and/or decreased height.

 Osteoporosis is the thinning of bone.
 It is generally associated with aging.
 Metabolic imbalance, genetics and medications are also factors.
 Osteopenia is a lesser form of this condition and, if not treated, may progress to the more serious osteoporosis.

 After an examination, your physician may take X-rays of the spine to check for fractures.
 There are several quick-and-easy screening evaluations for osteoporosis that scan the wrist or heel.
 However, one of the more reliable tests is called dual-energy X-ray absorptiometry (DEXA).
-A DEXA scan is generally painless and convenient, and it emits very little radiation.
+A DEXA scan is painless and convenient, and it exposes the patient to very little radiation.
 Generally, the lower spine and hip are scanned to diagnose osteoporosis.
 Your bone quality is reported by comparing you to others of the same age and gender as well as to a young adult population.
 The results are usually considered in terms of your bone being of normal density, somewhat reduced density (called osteopenia) or significantly reduced density (osteoporosis).

 Treatments of osteoporosis include supplementation with calcium and Vitamin D. Weight-bearing exercise, including walking, is extremely important to build stronger bones.
-Certain medications such as bisphosphonates, estrogen, reloxifene, calcitonin and parathyroid hormone are available to prevent, reduce or treat osteoporosis.
+Certain medications such as bisphosphonates, reloxifene, and parathyroid hormone are available to prevent, reduce or treat osteoporosis.
 Other medications may be used if the osteoporosis is determined to be related to a more general medical condition.
 It is important to discuss treatment options with your doctor in deciding which treatment, if any, may be best for you.